MattByName/color-tint/README.md

 ColorTint is a Gnome extension that draws a translucent coloured overlay over your desktop.
 This is to help people with dyslexia, visual stress, scopic sensitivity, and related conditions.

+If you use this extension, please consider starring it on GitHub to help me get a sense of the size of the userbase.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E1CFXTK)

 ### Links